An application may be made for:

 When the planning application is received, the application will be examined to ensure everything is correct and in order, valid or invalid (if found to be invalid, the application will be returned).

-The site notice must be kept up and legible for 5 weeks from the date notice has been erected.
+The site notice must be kept up and legible for 5 weeks from the date the application has been lodged.
 The planner will visit the site possibly on a number of occasions during this time to check the site notice (if the site notice is found to be invalid due to site notice not being properly displayed, the application will be returned).

 Submissions or observations will be accepted up to 5 weeks from the date of receipt of the application.

 After this, the planner will begin to assess the application and write his/her report where a recommendation is made.